 There were 85 people present on opening day, of December 1985.
 The church began to reach more and more people and developed a reputation for being "the church for people who never thought they would like church."

 About this time Russ became connected with Willow Creek Community Church in suburban Chicago.
 He had the opportunity to do a four-month internship there in the winter/spring of 1989.
-He was privileged to be invited by Bill Hybels, along with other like-minded pastors, to small retreats that eventually gave birth to the Willow Creek Association.
+He was privileged to be invited, along with other like-minded pastors, to small retreats that eventually gave birth to the Willow Creek Association.
 Today the WCA has over 12,000 affiliated churches worldwide.

 In 1996 New Life moved into a new 8500 square foot building, still at the corner of Boyd & Berry.
 Over the next ten years God used the church to reach hundreds of people.
 Between 50 and 100 people were baptized each year, the majority of them over the age of 18.
 The church grew to an average attendance of over 1200 people each Sunday.

 The Seeker Church had its first service in October of 2006.
 We have enjoyed great unity and we moved to our new location in May of 2017.

 Russ' primary gift has always been his love for and affinity with people who are far from God.
 His speaking style has been described as laid back, relevant, Biblical, funny, transparent and compelling.